lpmdiaz/3D-SFS/README.md

 #### 3D SFS

 Before plotting the 3D SFS with the R file, the SFS file needs to be parsed.
-The *parse3Dsfs* program builds an index of 3D coordinates and fills it wth the corresponding SFS values.
+The *parse3Dsfs* program in the **bin** folder builds an index of 3D coordinates and fills it wth the corresponding SFS values.
 The call

 	./parse3Dsfs

 will display information on the arguments this program needs (assuming the path now contains the **plotting** folder).
-As an example, the call
+For instance, the call

 	./parse3Dsfs ../data/ms.3d.sfs parsed3Dsfs 10 10 10 42

 creates an indexed 3D SFS file called *parsed3Dsfs* of the 42nd window, with specified population sizes.
-This file can now be used to plot the 3D SFS using the *plot3Dsfs.R* program, which takes as input the parsed 3D SFS, the output pdf name and optionally the two phi and theta angles (note: the extension will be added automatically).
-As an example, the call
+(Note that this script produces a temporary *3D-coordinates* file used to build the index.)
+The parsed 3D SFS file can now be used to plot the 3D SFS using the *plot3Dsfs.R* program in the **scripts** folder, which takes as input the parsed 3D SFS, the output pdf name and optionally the two phi and theta angles (note: the extension will be added automatically).
+For instance, the call

 	Rscript plot3Dsfs.R parsed3Dsfs 3Dsfs 40 40

-does blah blah blah.
+plots the indexed 3D SFS stored in the *parsed3Dsfs* file to the *3Dsfs.pdf* file (with dimensions of height and width = 40, which are the default values).
 Note that this program requires the following packages:

 + *plot3D*, which makes plotting 3D data easier in this case by using a colour scale as an extra dimension;
 + *rgl* and *plot3Drgl*, which allow the visualisation of an interactive version of the previous plot.

+Please ensure you have all the required packages installed before you run the scripts.

 ### Rscript

+An early implementation of the CLRT was done in R and can be found in the **scripts** folder (*clrt3pop.R*).
+To use it, do

 	Rscript clrt3pop.R Data/ms.3d.windows.sfs Data/ms.3d.sfs > CLRT.txt

 ## Examples

-Provide simulated files.
++ The *simul.sh* script in the *examples* folder uses MSMS and ANGSD to simulate sequencing data and the corresponding 3D SFS.
++ The *test.sh* script in the *test* folder simulates 3D SFS and PBS values under different selection coefficients and times.